logicahealth/komet-rest-api/API ChangeLog.md

         count populated.
     * Removed isConceptDefined from both RestConceptNode and RestTypedConnectorNode, as this information is already included in the nested
         RestConceptVersion object, so long as expand='version' is passed in.
+    * Updated the result of taxonomy/version so that if a parent count greater than 0 is requested, and children are requested, the immediate level of parents for each child will be returned as well.
+    * Added an expand option of  'includeParents' to the logicGraph/Version call.
+    * Added an expand option of 'terminologyType' to the logicGraph/Version call.
+    * Added expand options of 'countParents' and 'includeParents' to all of the search API calls.
+    * Added more validation to prevent more invalid logic graph construction.

 * 2018/11/20 - 1.18.1
     * Adding measureSemanticConcept to RestFeatureNode to align with internal API